Transport in Somalia: Roads

 A 750 km highway connects major cities in the northern part of the country, such as Bosaso, Galkayo Garowe And Laascaanood, with towns in the south.
 In 2012, the Puntland Highway Authority (PHA) completed rehabilitation work on the central artery linking Garowe with Galkayo.
 The transportation body also began an upgrade and repair project in June 2012 on the large Garowe–Bosaso Highway.
 Additionally, renovations were initiated in October 2012 on the central artery linking Bosaso with Qardho.
 Plans are also in the works to construct new roads connecting littoral towns in the region to the main thoroughfare.

 In September 2013, the Somali federal government signed an official cooperation agreement with its Chinese counterpart in Mogadishu as part of a five-year national recovery plan.
 The pact will see the Chinese authorities reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, as well as the road between Galkayo and Burao in the northern part of the country.

 In June 2014, the Puntland administration inaugurated a new 5.9 km paved road in the city.
 The construction project leads to the Bosaso seaport, and was completed in conjunction with UNHABITAT.
 The Puntland government plans to invest at least 23 million Euros in contributions from international partners in similar road infrastructure development initiatives.

 In October 2014, the Puntland Highway Authority began construction on a new highway connecting the presidential palace in Garowe with various other parts of the administrative capital.
 Financing for the project was provided by the Puntland government.
-According to the Head of the PHA Mohamud Abdinur Adan, the new thoroughfare aims to facilitate local transportation and movement.
-Puntland Minister of Public Works Mohamed Hersi also indicated that the Puntland authorities plan to build and repair other roads linking to the regional urban centers.
+Puntland Minister of Public Works Mohamed Hersi said that the Puntland authorities plan to build and repair other roads linking to the regional urban centers.
 In December 2014, Galkayo District Mayor Yacqub Mohamed Abdalla and other Puntland officials likewise laid the foundation for a new tarmac road in western Galkayo.
 The project was funded by the Puntland administration, with other roads in the broader district also slated to be paved with bitumen in 2015.
 Among the latter streets, a tar construction project began on the Durdur road in the Garsor suburb in February 2015.
 The main road in the Central Business District as well as the airport road are concurrently scheduled to be paved.

 In November 2014, the Ministry of Interior and Federalism reached an agreement with the government of Qatar to assist in the renovation of existing roads in Somalia and the construction of new streets.